Kotlin/api-guidelines/docs/topics/api-guidelines-backward-compatibility.md

 fun fib(input: Int) = …
 ```

-When writing Kotlin code for the JVM, use caution when adding parameters to functions with the [`@JvmOverloads`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-jvm-overloads/) annotation with default arguments.
-The annotation alone will not preserve binary compatibility and you will still need to add manual overloads.
+When writing Kotlin code for the JVM, be careful when adding parameters to functions annotated with [`@JvmOverloads`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.jvm/-jvm-overloads/) that have default arguments.
+The annotation does not preserve binary compatibility, so you will still need to add manual overloads.

 ## Avoid widening or narrowing return types